Qualification and Programme Overview

 This New Zealand Apprenticeship programme is designed to recognise and enhance the skills of new and experienced Diversional Therapists and those in roles including: Recreational Therapists, Motivation Therapists, Activity Co-ordinators, and Occupational Therapy Aides.

 Upon completion, Diversional Therapists will meet the qualification and competency requirement to become registered with the New Zealand Society of Diversional Therapists.

 The programme includes developing the following core competencies:

-- actively contributing to a culture of professionalism, safety and quality in your workplace; and
+- Actively contributing to a culture of professionalism, safety and quality in your workplace.

 Visit our Apprenticeship pages to learn more about health and wellbeing apprenticeships.